 Public cloud providers have fostered a services-based approach to delivering security, software and storage.
-The storage-as-a-service model allows an enterprise to consume as few or as many resources as needed, based on demand.
+The storage-as-a-service model lets an enterprise consume as few or as many resources as needed.
 Similarly, cloud-based email archiving may be an option for midsize businesses that want to avoid the cost of dedicated email servers and related infrastructure.

 Using the cloud for email retention requires no special software or hardware.
-Cloud-hosted archives typically have robust search capabilities and massive scalability.
+Cloud-hosted archives typically have strong search capabilities and high scalability.
 Users can specify archive policies that align with their corporate needs.

 But there are reasons for caution when considering a cloud email archive.
 First is the issue of cost relative to the level of in-house management users must handle.
 Keep in mind that a managed service provider essentially leases hard disk space in a multi-tenant data center.
 Responsibility for managing the archive itself rests mostly with the user.